chakri54/MOVIE-QUIZ-GAME-APPLICATION-USING-PYTHON-AND-MYSQL-SQL-/README.md

 4. **Reward System**: Depending on the total score achieved, users are rewarded with virtual cash prizes.
 High scorers may also receive additional gifts such as electronic devices or cashback bonuses.

 5. **Replayability**: After each quiz session, users are given the option to play again or exit the quiz.
 All scores, gifts, and additional cashback are stored and displayed in a final report after users finish playing.
+6. After end of the game,  detailed report is generated consists:

+  -> Total number of users who played the quiz.
+  -> Individual scores of each player.
+  -> Gifts awarded to players based on their scores.
+  -> Additional cashback rewarded for high scores.
+The script uses dictionaries to store scores (all_score), gifts (all_gifts), and additional cashback (add_cash).
+It iterates through these dictionaries to print a structured report for each user.

 ### Implementation